Mystery: Unreleased August 1980 studio videotape footage of John performing Double Fantasy songs

 However, John wore his hair in a ponytail for the video shoot, and he apparently didn’t like how his hair looked in the footage.
 So after a few performance takes, John decides to cover up his hair and wear a baseball cap for the rest of his takes.
 This info is known because the Jack Douglas "hidden mic" tapes leaked in the 1980s, capturing John's dialogue with the Director that night.

 Mr. Dubin’s videotapes were given to John & Yoko at the end of the session that night and never edited.
-And, apparently the next day, August 20, 1980, John skipped over to Vidal Sassoon Salon at 803 Madison Avenue to get his long hair cut off.
+Photos of John taken later the same week confirm he got his long hair cut off -- probably at Vidal Sassoon Salon at 803 Madison Avenue.

 One perennial mystery is: Did John destroy some (or all) of the August 1980 videotape performance footage of himself because he didn't like his hair -- or did he simply file the videotapes away in the Lennon tape archive?
 And if the video footage exists in whole (or in part), what happened to it?